aleen42/PersonalWiki/post/kaleidoscope/kaleidoscope.md

 From the preceding section, we can see that we have just implemented for squares, but I wonder how to use it in other regular polygons like equilateral triangles or even pentagons.
 Before discussing the problem, we should create such regular polygons at first.

-Certainly, we can easily generate squares by setting the width and the height with a same value, but what if generating other egular polygons? **SVG** is my choice.
+Certainly, we can easily generate squares by setting the width and the height with a same value, but what if generating other regular polygons? **SVG** is my choice.

 <p align="center"><img src="./figure4.png" alt="kaleidoscope" /></p>
 <p align="center"><strong>Figure 4</strong> A triangle</p>